Andric0901/Fried-chicken-sandwich-tier-list/README.md

 ![Tier List](https://github.com/Andric0901/Fried-chicken-sandwich-tier-list/blob/main/tierlist.png?raw=true)

 # How to run
-If you want to play with this tierlist code (requires at least Python 3.9)...
+If you want to play with this tierlist code (requires Python 3.12.3)...

  1. Clone this repository.
  2. Install all dependencies in `requirements.txt`.